 Do you have QSBS?

-The prospect of selling qualified small business stock is compelling, however determining whether your stock qualifies and claiming the benefits is not simple.
-Be sure to work with a CPA that is well versed in QSBS requirements and the steps needed to comply with them.
+The prospect of selling qualified small business stock is compelling, however determining whether your stock qualifies and claiming this benefit is not simple.
+Work with a CPA that is well-versed in QSBS requirements and the steps needed to comply with them.

 * * *

-Exit Strategies Group’s M&A brokerage professionals dedicate themselves to staying abreast of tax minimization strategies in business sale, merger and acquisition transactions.
+Exit Strategies Group’s M&A brokerage professionals are dedicated to staying abreast of tax minimization strategies in business sale, merger and acquisition transactions.
 Al Statz is founder and President of Exit Strategies and is based in Sonoma County California.
 For further information on this subject or to discuss selling your company, Al can be reached at email@example.com or 707-781-8580.